-- Make sure that all participants have signed the participant list - Send thank you email & feedback questionnaire to the participants - Make the relevant materials available - Analyse the feedback questionnaire results and discuss possibly needed changes for future events
+- Send thank you email & feedback questionnaire to the participants - Make the relevant materials available - Analyse the feedback questionnaire results and discuss possibly needed changes for future events

 Quality control and feedback

 Post-event surveys are tools for acquiring valuable feedback from the participants.
 By using them you can get insights into both positive and negative feelings about the event.
 Survey feedback will be helpful in determining how to plan future events for the best participant experience.